The road from coding to starting a business

 To get the product inside offices quickly, I had to get creative.
 One of the things I tried was standing outside a venue during an exclusive event for engineers and running a quick survey.
 Just two questions: which company do you work for, and are you happy with their culture?
 Anyone from a well-known startup or big tech company got a free product.
 I said: “Here’s a gift for you.
 Thanks for building such an amazing product!”
 They walked away with a smile, a sense of pride and my product in their hands.

 The cards encouraged people to scan QR codes, which they did, and some of those cards unlocked Easter eggs (who doesn’t love those?).
-I came up with that idea myself, and it gave me a new metric to measure engagement.
+This wonderful idea gave me a new metric to measure engagement.
 Not surprisingly, a year later, other companies started copying the idea of adding QR codes to cards.

 Taking a year to build and sell my own physical products pushed me in ways I didn’t expect.
 It helped me learn by doing and see how business really works.
 It also gave me a much better understanding of what my clients go through.